Change of Address in West Virginia

-Once you’ve changed your address on your West Virginia DMV records, you may request a duplicate driver’s license or ID card that has your new address printed on it.
+Once you've changed your address on your West Virginia DMV records, you will receive a duplicate driver's license or ID card that has your new address printed on it.

 You will need to visit your local WV DMV office and pay the required fee.
 For more information, please visit our Replacing a License page.